meazty/antd-ts-admin/README.md

 # antd-ts-admin

-A community-driven admin dashboard starter for React & Node.js, featuring Ant Design 4, TypeScript, Node.js, MongoDB, and a comprehensive backend, with robust documentation and video tutorial support
+A community-driven admin dashboard starter for React & Node.js, built with Ant Design 4, TypeScript, Node.js, MongoDB, and a comprehensive backend.
+It includes robust documentation and video tutorial support.

 ## Environment Prepare